How to speak better

 How can we improve it?

-Practice.
-There’s a reason that you can fluently tell someone your name, what you do and where you are from.
-It’s because you’ve done it a hundred times before.
-Like shooting a basketball, do it 1000 times and you can do it without thinking.
-The more you speak, the more language will come to you quickly.
-So speak with friends, speak alone, speak to your dog.
+Speak more.
+There’s a reason that you can easily tell someone your name, what you do and where you are from — it’s because you’ve done it a hundred times before.
+Like shooting a basketball, if you do something 1000 times, you can do it without thinking.
+The more you speak, the quicker you speak.
+So, speak with friends, speak alone, speak to your dog.
 Describe your actions to yourself as you go about your daily business.
-And try to concentrate on communication, give your grammar or vocabulary head a break for now, just try to say what you're trying to say.
-Another tip: Remember that a lot of communication is non-verbal.
-Smile, keep eye-contact and use your hands as much a necessary to get your point across.

 2. Vocabulary.